 The Americans with Disabilities Act (ADA) Amendments Act and regulations from the Equal Employment Opportunity Commission refocused attention on workplace accommodations by broadening the definition of disability; more coverage means more employees will likely be entitled to workplace accommodations.
 This increased attention has some employers concerned about the costs of providing job accommodations.
 However, a survey conducted by the Job Accommodation Network (JAN), which is funded by a contract from the U.S. Department of Labor’s Office of Disability Employment Policy (ODEP), indicates workplace accommodations not only are low cost, but also positively impact the workplace in many ways.

 The JAN survey has been on-going since 2004.
-Since then, a total of 2,387 employers have been surveyed, with 625 surveys completed since October 21, 2019.
+Since then, a total of 3,369 employers have been surveyed, with 625 surveys completed since October 21, 2019.
 At present, the West Virginia University School of Social Work conducts these employer surveys.
-Employers participating in the JAN survey represent a broad range of industry sectors (e.g., manufacturing, service, and wholesale/retail sales) and sizes (from individual-owned to Fortune 500 mega-companies).
+Employers participating in the JAN survey represent the total spectrum of industry sectors (e.g., manufacturing, service, and wholesale/retail sales) and sizes (from individual-owned to Fortune 500 mega-companies).
 Each of these employers had contacted JAN and obtained specific information about workplace accommodations, the ADA, or both.
 Approximately eight weeks after their initial contact, these employers were asked a series of questions about the situation they discussed with JAN, the quality of the services JAN provided, and the resulting outcomes.

-The survey results consistently have shown the benefits employers receive from making workplace accommodations far outweigh the associated costs.
+The survey results consistently have shown the benefits these employers reported they received from making workplace accommodations far outweigh the associated costs.
 Employers reported providing accommodations that resulted in such benefits as retaining valuable employees, improving productivity and morale, reducing workers’ compensation and training costs, and improving company diversity.
-The employers participating in this survey reported a high percentage (59%) of accommodations cost absolutely nothing to make ($0), while the rest of the accommodations made had a typical cost of only $500.
+The employers participating in this survey reported a high percentage (56%) of accommodations cost absolutely nothing to implement ($0), while the rest of the accommodations made had a typical cost of only $500.
 This $500 typical cost has been consistent across the many years of the JAN survey.